lovato/machete/README.md

 ##Usage:

-First, create your target directory, and cd to it there.
+First, create your target directory, and cd to it.

 Note: This directory must be empty.
 If you need to re-run machete, please empty the current folder first.